Localizing and Editing Knowledge in Large Audio-Language Models: Introduction

 Compared to text-based LLMs, standard model editing methods, i.e., locate–then–edit methods, typically rely on controlled corruption of discrete input tokens (e.g., perturbing subject tokens) to trace causal pathways and localize factual knowledge before editing~\cite{rome,memit,alphaedit}.
 Extending this strategy to LALMs is non-trivial.
 Text consists of tokens with clear semantic boundaries, whereas speech is a continuous waveform with temporally distributed representations~\cite{yue2023token2vec}.
 While text corruption can use well-defined token substitutions, speech corruption must perturb continuous acoustic signals over time, making it difficult to define token-like boundaries in the acoustic space.
 Moreover, attribution in LALMs must go beyond text-level semantics: effective localization and editing require understanding not only semantic subspaces but also how content is distributed across temporally structured and multimodal representations.

 To address these gaps, we (i) curate, to our knowledge, the first audio benchmark for knowledge localization and editing in LALMs; (ii) propose a speech-driven locate–then–edit framework that combines causal tracing with multimodal model editing; and (iii) conduct a systematic study across two datasets.
 Our framework first uses speech-aware causal tracing to identify layers and modules that contribute to factual retrieval from spoken prompts, and then applies single-layer and multi-layer editing at identified multi-modal locations.
-Experiments show that factual knowledge is jointly encoded in audio and text modules, with audio layers playing a more prominent role.
+Experiments show that factual knowledge is jointly encoded in transformer layers from both audio encoder and language backbone , with layers from audio encoder playing a more prominent role.
 Coordinated cross-modal edits yield more effective updates than unimodal editing or standard fine-tuning.
 These findings provide initial evidence for principled, fine-grained control of factual knowledge in speech-based AI systems.